mmmlab/cogsp-lab-code/README.md

 [LineLength](LineLength/LineLength-README.md) | a simple, straightforward implementation of the Müller-Lyer visual length illusion, using the method of adjustment.
 [MentalRotation](MentalRotation/MentalRotation-README.md) | implements a simple version of the classic Shepard & Metzler (1971) mental rotation experiment.
 [MoralCognition](MoralCognition/MoralCognition-README.md) | a survey of moral judgments using the "Trolley Problem" in its many variations.
+[Motion](Motion/Motion-README.md) | implements three simple motion tasks that require observers to make judgments about the "coherence" of 4 motion elements.

 -----